brunobeltran/brunobeltran.com/content/posts/colloquial-words-in-science.md

 Suppose you're on a game show.
 A celebrity moderator stands between you and your "opponent".
 The rules of the game are simple: each turn, you each press one of two buttons.
-If you both press the "A" button, you both get $100,000.
-If you both press the "B" button, you each get a measly $10,000.
+If you both press the "C" button ("C" for "cooperate"), you both get $100,000.
+If you both press the "D"  button ("D" for "defect"), you each get a measly $10,000.

 Easy enough?
-Except that if you betray the other person (by presses "B" when they press "A"), you gain $150,000 instead of $100,000!
-Now that's a lot of extra money (almost two years of a graduate student salary, if anyone's asking).
+Except that if you betray the other person (by presses "D" when they press "C"), you gain $150,000 instead of $100,000!
+Now that's a lot of extra money (almost two years of a graduate student's salary, if anyone's asking).

 ![Prisoner's dilemma grid: with the four possibilities (A,A), (A,B), (B, A) and (B,B) drawn out](./images/prisoners-dilemma-box.svg)